hapax/hapax.github.io/assets/buffon.md

 This result is called *Barbier's theorem*.
-Constant width surfaces are fun because they can replace circles as wheels, at least if they are allowed to simply roll along underneath a flat surface, a bit like logs used
+Constant width surfaces are fun because they can replace circles as wheels, at least if they are allowed to simply roll along underneath a flat surface, the way that Egyptians and Romans moved building materials on logs.
+Below, we show such a constant-width surface, called,

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/buffon6.png"/>
 	</div>
 	</figure>